Structural constraints limit the regime of optimal flux in autocatalytic reaction networks: Introduction

 The dynamical properties of most systems found in nature can be traced back to a combination of chemical reactions that are maintained out of equilibrium.
 This is particularly the case in biology and in ecology, where these chemical reaction networks can reach high levels of complexity.
 Many such networks involve autocatalysis, which is the ability of chemicals to catalyze their own formation \cite{Schuster2019,Xavier2020}.
 Autocatalysis enables exponential growth \cite{Lin2020,roy2021}, self-replication \cite{Ameta2021}, and metabolism \cite{Lancet2018}.

 The properties of chemical reaction networks are constrained by non-equilibrium thermodynamics.
 For example, living systems are thought to self-organize thanks to energy and matter flows, which allow them to lower their own entropy at the expense of an entropy increase in the environment \cite{Schrodinger1944}, as required by the second law.
-Thermodynamics is also believed to play a key role in chemical evolution \cite{Kolchinsky2021, Pascal2013} and in the organization of ecological communities \cite{Endres2017, George2022}.
+Thermodynamics is also believed to play a key role in chemical evolution \cite{Kolchinsky2021, Pascal2013} and in the organization of ecological communities \cite{Endres2017, George2023}.
 Yet, understanding precisely the role played by thermodynamic constraints proved difficult both for biology and ecology, despite the many recent efforts on this issue \cite{Cengio2022, Avanzini2021, Hirono2021, Sughiyama2021, Ito2021}.
 Because of this, we still do not fully understand the fundamental principles by which chemical evolution operates, which limits our ability to design new materials with life-like properties.

 This lack of general understanding also has more practical consequences.
 The knowledge we have about metabolic networks is rather limited as far as kinetics is concerned.
-For this reason, current modelling approaches for metabolic networks focus on predicting steady fluxes by optimizing an objective function with linear constraints, as in Flux Balance Analysis (FBA) \cite{Orth2010, Fell1997} or in Structural Kinetic Modeling (SKM) \cite{Steuer2006}.
-These methods are general, valid for any chemical network and do not require a detailed knowledge of the kinetics, but it is not easy to use them to make predictions about metabolite concentrations or to assess from them the robustness of the network.
+For this reason, current modeling approaches for metabolic networks focus on predicting steady fluxes by optimizing an objective function with linear constraints, as in Flux Balance Analysis \cite{Orth2010, Fell1997} or in Structural Kinetic Modeling \cite{Steuer2006}.
+These methods are general, valid for any chemical network and do not require a detailed knowledge of the kinetics, but it is not easy to use them to make predictions about metabolite concentrations.
+For instance, at the moment, concentration ranges of metabolites can be predicted from these methods but only for mass-action networks \cite{kuken2019}.

-The aforementioned problems are all related to the fact that while non-equilibrium thermodynamics is a well-established discipline, its implications for autocatalytic networks have not been fully explored yet.
-In this context, we prove here the existence of previously unknown constraints that thermodynamics puts on the dynamical properties of autocatalytic reaction networks.